-Today is the launch of Microsoft Windows 10.
-The latest in 3 decades of iterations of the world’s most popular operating system.
+Windows 10 is the latest in three decades of iterations of the world’s most popular operating system.
 With it comes a new logo brand and personality.

-To celebrate, let’s take a look at the evolution of the Microsoft logo through the ages...
+To celebrate, let’s take a look at the evolution of the Microsoft logo through the ages....

 But Microsoft has managed to rejuvenate its perception, retaining its B2B following but also reinventing itself for a new audience of consumers.

-One thing is for sure, branding, marketing and PR have played a key part in the war of the desktop.
+One thing is for sure: branding, marketing and PR have played a key part in the war of the desktop.

 Windows 1 & 2